Essential Gear for Bicycle Touring and Bikepacking

-Last Updated on 29 August 2024 by Cycloscope
+Last Updated on 19 January 2026 by Cycloscope

 The best touring bike accessories and essential bicycle touring gear.
 A basic kit of equipment for a cycle touring trip

-This article aims to be the ultimate guide to bike touring gear and touring bike accessories – of course, we’ll list the essentials and what is for the best/most affordable cycle touring equipment, but I want to start this blog post with a note.
+This article aims to be the ultimate guide to bike touring gear and touring bike accessories – of course, we’ll list the essentials and what is best/most affordable cycle touring equipment, but I want to start this blog post with a note.

 So don’t let budget be an obstacle between you and your dream, set off with what you have, and welcome the issues and misadventures, they are the real memory-makers!

-That said, having proper gear sure saves you a lot of trouble and ensures some comfort so if your wallet can afford it, consider the motto “You get what you pay for” – quality gear though is an investment that could last a lifetime or at least several touring years.
+That said, having proper gear sure saves you a lot of trouble and ensures some comfort, so if your wallet can afford it, consider the motto “You get what you pay for” – quality gear, though, is an investment that could last a lifetime or at least several touring years.

 Essential Bicycle Touring Gear and Touring Bike Accessories